smartsheet-platform/smartsheet-csharp-sdk/ADVANCED.md

 - overriding default timeout or retry behavior

 ### Sample ProxyHttpClient
-The following example shows how to enable a proxy by providing the SmartsheetBuilder with an HttpClient which extends DefaultHttpClient.
+The following example shows how to enable a proxy by providing the SmartsheetBuilder with an HttpClient that extends DefaultHttpClient.

 Invoke the SmartsheetBuilder with a custom HttpClient: